FlippieCoetser/Environment/README.md

 > Note: Developing R-Packages assumes you have devtools installed

-Contributions is encouraged and very much welcomed!
+Contributions is encouraged and very much welcome!
 Given this R-Package is [Standard](https://github.com/hassanhabib/The-Standard) compliant, any contribution is expected to follow the same principles.
 This package is also developed using a TDD approach.
-It is therefore expected that a commits happen in pairs: One commit with a failing test and one with a passing test.
-Lastly, R is flexible and allows for different syntax and techniques to achieve the same outcome.
+It is therefore expected that commits happen in pairs: One commit with a failing test and one with a passing test.
+Lastly, R is flexible and allows for different syntax.
 Please stick to the naming and style convention used.
 For example `dot.case` is used as naming convention, and `[['']]` is preferred over `$` as subset operator.

 ### Running Unit Tests